brodiefarrell/pushy-vanilla/README.md

 Pushy is a responsive off-canvas navigation menu using CSS transforms & transitions.
 This project was inspired by the off-canvas navigation menu seen on [Medium](https://medium.com/).

+Pushy-vanilla is a rewrite of the original Pushy to remove the jQuery dependency.

 Pushy has been implemented on many sites, [check them out!](https://chrisyee.ca/pushy/#sites-using-pushy) Feel free to [contact me](https://chrisyee.ca/contact/) if you use Pushy in one of your websites.

 Pushy has been featured on the [Treehouse Show](https://teamtreehouse.com/library/episode-118-page-transitions-designing-for-thumbs-concise?t=572) and in a [book](https://www.google.ca/books/edition/Responsive_Mobile_Design/guZjBAAAQBAJ?hl=en&gbpv=1&dq=christopheryee.ca/pushy&pg=PA103&printsec=frontcover)!

 [View Demo](https://chrisyee.ca/pushy) | [Sites using Pushy](https://chrisyee.ca/pushy/#sites-using-pushy)

-This pushy-vanilla fork is a rewrite of Pushy to remove the jQuery dependency.

 ## Features